 Using libpq with EDB SPL

 You can use the EDB SPL language with the libpq interface library, providing support for:

 DML and DDL operations

 IN/OUT/IN OUT parameters

-In earlier releases, Advanced Server provided support for REFCURSORs through the following libpq functions; these functions should now be considered deprecated:
+In earlier releases, EDB Postgres Advanced Server provided support for REFCURSORs through the following libpq functions.
+These functions are now deprecated:

-Please note that the samples that follow do not include error-handling code that would be required in a real-world client application.
+The examples that follow don't include the error-handling code required in a real-world client application.

 To call this function from a C client using libpq, you can use PQexec() and PQgetvalue():

 The PQexec() function returns a result set handle to the C program.
-The result set will contain exactly one value; that value is the name of the cursor as returned by getEmployees().
+The result set contains one value: the name of the cursor returned by getEmployees().

 Once you have the name of the cursor, you can use the SQL FETCH statement to retrieve the rows in that cursor.
 The function fetchAllRows() builds a FETCH ALL statement, executes that statement, and then prints the result set of the FETCH ALL statement.